-Non-controlling interests over SLDC is 41% as at June 30, 2023 and December 31, 2022.
-SLDC received deposits amounting to ₱196.2 million in 2022 and ₱681.5 million in 2021 for future stock subscription from HHI.
-These will be applied against future subscription on preferred shares where SEC approve SLDC's application for the change in the par value of authorized preferred shares.
-As at December 31, 2022, SLDC has already submitted the requirements for the conversion of deposits for future stock subscription to preferred shares pending approval with the SEC.
+Non-controlling interests over SLDC is 41% as at September 30, 2023 and December 31, 2022.
+SLDC received deposits amounting to P196.2 million in 2022 and P681.5 million in 2021 for future stock subscription from HHI.
+These will be applied against future subscription on preferred shares where SEC approve SLDC's application for the change in the par value of authorized preferred shares at a price of P100 per share.
+The change in the par value of the authorized preferred shares was approved by the SEC on February 17, 2020.
+As at December 31, 2022, SLDC has already submitted the requirements for the conversion of deposits for future stock subscription to preferred shares.
+On March 17, 2023, the deposits amounting to P1,909.6 million were converted to 19,096,407 preferred shares.